htcondor/htcondor/docs/version-history/development-release-series-91.rst

   based platform.
   :jira:`942`

-- Fixed a bug in the FileTransfer mechanism where URL transfers caused subsequent failures to report incorrect error messages.
+- Fixed a bug in the file transfer mechanism where URL transfers caused subsequent failures to report incorrect error messages.
   :jira:`915`